gitlabhq/gitlabhq/doc/gitlab-geo/bring-primary-back.md

     sudo gitlab-ctl start
     ```

-Note: If you [disabled primary permanently](https://docs.gitlab.com/ee/gitlab-geo/disaster-recovery.html#step-2-permanently-disable-the-primary), you need to undo those steps now.
+>**Note 1:** If you [disabled primary permanently](https://docs.gitlab.com/ee/gitlab-geo/disaster-recovery.html#step-2-permanently-disable-the-primary), you need to undo those steps now.
 For Debian/Ubuntu you just need to run `sudo systemctl enable gitlab-runsvdir`.
 For CentoOS 6, you need to install GitLab instance from scratch and setup it as a secondary node by following [Setup instructions](https://docs.gitlab.com/ee/gitlab-geo/#setup-instructions).
 In this case you don't need the step below.

+>**Note 2:** If you [changed the DNS records](disaster-recovery.md#step-4-optional-updating-the-primary-domains-dns-record) for this node during disaster recovery procedure you may need to [block all the writes to this node](https://gitlab.com/gitlab-org/gitlab-ee/blob/master/doc/gitlab-geo/planned-failover.md#block-primary-traffic) during this procedure.

 1. [Setup the database replication](database.md).
 In this documentation, primary
    refers to the current primary, and secondary refers to the former primary.